sherpa-ai/sherpa/docs/gettingstarted/gettingstarted.rst

 ------------

 The trial-script trains your machine learning model with a given parameter-configuration and sends metrics to SHERPA.
-To get a trial:
+To get a trial, use the ``Client``:

 ::